dirkpetersen/our-chat/README.md

 In some cases your docker installation may not create a `docker` group in /etc/group.
 This is often because your IT department may have created a global docker group in their IAM system in order to manage their systems centrally.
 In that case the `groupadd docker` command will fail.
 There are 2 workaounds for this:

 1. You can try editing `/etc/group` directly and add a line `docker:x:986:ochat` to it.
+The downside of this approach is, that you then have 2 different docker groups with different gidNumbers.
+While it should work without issues, it can be confusing, expecially if you are troubleshooting
 1. You can create a new group (for example `ldocker`, e.g. for local docker), add the ochat user to it and ask docker to use it instead of the `docker` group.
 This requires these steps:

 - edit /etc/docker/daemon.json